highamm/datascience234/docs/14-workflow.md

 So, if you zipped up your project and sent it to someone else, they'd be able to open it and read that data file without needing to change any directory code!

 The `here()` function from the `here` package can be used for more than just printing out the current working directory.
-To see its usefulness, suppose that, in the folder that has your current `R` project, you want to make a folder called `Quizzes` that has your `.Rmd` files for your quizzes in this class.
-Make this folder, create a new `.Rmd` file, paste in the `R` chunk that reads in the `athletesdata.csv` data set, save the file, and then try to knit the file.
+To see its usefulness, suppose that, in the folder that has your current `R` project, you want to make a folder called `Quizzes` that has your `.qmd` files for your quizzes in this class.
+Make this folder, create a new `.qmd` file, paste in the `R` chunk that reads in the `athletesdata.csv` data set, save the file, and then try to render the file.

 You should get an error that the `athletesdata.csv` data file is not found.
-When knitting a `.Rmd` file, `R` looks for the `data/` folder __within the folder that contains the .Rmd file__.
-Since the `data/` folder is in the folder with your `R` Project, not in the folder with your `.Rmd` file, `R` can't find it.
+When rendering a `.qmd` file, `R` looks for the `data/` folder __within the folder that contains the .qmd file__.
+Since the `data/` folder is in the folder with your `R` Project, not in the folder with your `.qmd` file, `R` can't find it.

 To fix the issue, we could specify the entire file path to the `data/` file.
 But, a better fix would be to use the `here()` function, which tells `R` to start looking for folders and files in the folder with our `R` Project: